Vada Pinson: Professional career

 For 1963, he played in all 162 games, the only time he would do so in his career.
 Accordingly, he had 204 hits (a league high), 37 doubles, 14 triples (a league high), 23 home runs, 106 RBIs and 27 stolen bases on a .313 batting average and a .347 OBP.
 For the fifth (and final) straight year, he had an OPS above 800, slugging a percentage of .861.
 He had 357 putouts an outfielder, 3rd most in the league.
-On September 11, 1963, Pinson recorded his 1,000th career hit, doing so on a home run against Claud Raymond of the Milwaukee Braves.
+On September 11, 1963, Pinson recorded his 1,000th career hit, doing so on a home run against Claude Raymond of the Milwaukee Braves.
 He finished 10th in MVP voting.

 Robinson noted in his autobiography Extra Innings a story of him and Pinson inviting then rookie Pete Rose to dinner during the season while helping to show him the ropes around the team and league.
 Pinson allegedly grabbed Lawson by the neck and pushed him against a wall in September 1963, with Lawson filling assault and battery charges, although the trial ended in a hung jury three months later.
 Lawson also described Pinson as a rare talent like Mickey Mantle that "combined speed with power...Pinson, one of the most graceful runners ever to put on a baseball uniform, gave the appearance of gliding across the ground, his feet barely touching the surface."

 Pinson played in 156 games the following year, having 166 hits (his lowest at this point in his career) while having 23 doubles and home runs, 84 RBIs, eight stolen bases and 99 strikeouts (a career high) with a .266 batting average and a .316 OBP.
 He had 299 putouts as an outfielder, 5th most in the league.
 He finished 18th in MVP voting.
 The Reds finished 92-70 that year, one game behind the St. Louis Cardinals and tied with the Philadelphia Phillies, who took both games in the final series of the season.
-Pinson had 1,177 hits before he turned 26, which is fifth most all time, with the four ahead of him (Ty Cobb, Mel Ott, Al Kaline, and Freddie Lindstrom) all being in the Hall of Fame.
-Additionally, he had more hits in before being 26 than hitters such as Alex Rodriguez, Robin Yount, Hank Aaron, Jimmie Foxx and Buddy Lewis.
+Before his 26th birthday, Pinson had accumulated 1,177 hits, the 5th highest total for a 25-year-old player in MLB history, behind only Ty Cobb (1,433), Mel Ott (1,249), Al Kaline (1,200) and Freddie Lindstrom (1,186), all of whom were inducted into the Baseball Hall of Fame.
+Additionally, he had accumulated more hits than other 25-year-old players such as Baseball Hall of Fame members; Alex Rodriguez, Robin Yount, Hank Aaron, Jimmie Foxx and Orlando Cepeda.